heharkon/Ada-Library-Wishlist/README.md

 # Ada Library Wishlist
-Wishlist for Ada programming language libraries
+Wishlist for Ada programming language libraries, something you would like to see available in Alire - Ada Library Repository.
+Ordered in increasing effort level.
+First ones are relatively easy and so on.

 ## Level 1 - existing Ada libraries without Alire packaging